Catch and release

-Catch and release is a practice within recreational fishing where after capture, often a fast measurement and weighing of the fish is performed, followed by posed photography as proof of the catch, and then the fish are unhooked and returned live to the water.
-Using barbless hooks, it is often possible to release the fish without removing it from the water (a slack line is frequently sufficient).
+Catch and release is a practice within recreational fishing where after capture the fish is unhooked and returned live to the water.
+Originally adopted in the United Kingdom by coarse fishermen to preserve fish populations, it has since become a widely used technique to permit people to fish recreationally while ensuring sustainability in the face of growing human populations, mounting ecological pressure, increasingly effective fishing tackle and techniques, inadequate fishing regulations and enforcement, and habitat degradation.

-Catch and release is a conservation practice developed to prevent overharvest of fish stocks in the face of growing human populations, mounting ecological pressure, increasingly effective fishing tackle and techniques, inadequate fishing regulations and enforcement, and habitat degradation.
-Sports fishers have been practicing catch and release for decades, including with some highly pressured fish species.
+Between 18 and 20% of fish released die from injuries and stress, although the rate varies by species.
+Among those that survive, their injuries may significantly reduce their ability to feed and grow.
+During tournaments, inadequate holding and weighing procedures may further increase mortality.
+With deep sea fishing in particular, fish are typically unable to adjust their physiology to the sudden pressure change.
+Scientific and philosophical debates over whether fish feel pain in a way similar to humans are unresolved.
+In the 21st century, there is a greater emphasis on developing techniques which increase the likelihood that released fish will survive, such as using barbless hooks.
+Catch and release is banned in Switzerland and Germany, while Canada requires barbless hooks in some cases.

 History

 In the United Kingdom, catch and release has been performed for more than a century by coarse fishermen in order to prevent target species from disappearing in heavily fished waters.
 Since the latter part of the 20th century, many salmon and sea trout rivers have been converted to complete or partial catch and release.
 In Scotland, the River Dee operates a full catch and release policy for salmon, grilse and sea trout.

 In the United States, catch and release was first introduced as a management tool in the state of Michigan in 1952 as an effort to reduce the cost of stocking hatchery-raised trout.
-Anglers fishing for fun rather than for food accepted the idea of releasing the fish while fishing in so-called "no-kill" zones.
+Anglers fishing for fun rather than for food accepted the idea of releasing the fish while fishing in "no-kill" zones.
 Conservationists have advocated catch and release as a way to ensure sustainability and to avoid overfishing of fish stocks.
 Lee Wulff, a New York-based fly angler, author and film maker, promoted catch and release as early as 1936 with the phrase "Game fish are too valuable to be caught only once."
-Don Martinez a West Yellowstone, Montana fly shop owner promoted catch and release in his 1930–40s newsletters sent to Eastern anglers.
+Don Martinez a West Yellowstone, Montana, fly shop owner, promoted catch and release in his 1930–40s newsletters sent to Eastern anglers.

 In Australia, catch and release caught on slowly, with some pioneers practicing it in the 1960s, and the practice slowly became more widespread in the 1970s and 1980s.
 Catch and release is now widely used to conserve—and indeed is critical in conserving—vulnerable fish species like the large, long lived native freshwater Murray Cod and the prized, slowly growing, heavily fished Australian bass, heavily fished coastal species like Dusky Flathead and prized gamefish like striped marlin.